 Let’s Start with the News Business Model

-There’s another meme lamenting the state of the news media that says Walter Cronkite never gave an opinion on CBS, he just read the news.
+You've seen the laments on Facebook that says Walter Cronkite never gave an opinion on CBS, he just read the news.

-I’ll ignore, for the moment, just how Walter Cronkite would react to being reduced to a pithy meme that lacks context.
-To a large extent, this meme is true (except when it famously wasn’t).
+I’ll ignore, for the moment, just how Walter Cronkite would react to being reduced to a pithy Facebook post that lacks context.
+There is a lot of truth to the statement (at least until it famously wasn’t).

 “There was the notion that you could get reliable, accurate information delivered calmly and dispassionately by all of the networks,” David Ward, a historian at the National Portrait Gallery said in Smithsonian magazine.